-14 The Trust aims to support the military covenant by removing any disadvantage to UK service personnel (UK Armed Forces) moving to the area or Crown Servants returning from overseas to live in the area by:
+The Trust aims to support the military covenant by removing any disadvantage to UK service personnel (UK Armed Forces) moving to the area or Crown Servants returning from overseas to live in the area.
+The Trust will not refuse a place to a child of relocating service personnel or returning Crown Servants solely because the family does not yet have an intended address or does not yet live in the area.
+For all applications, the Trust will: